Cultural and sporting co-curricular activities complement the curricular subjects available to students at Frederick Irwin Anglican School.

-The Arts, including Music, is an integral part of Frederick Irwin that includes a holistic approach to teaching.
-Music is a learning area in which students are engaged from Kindergarten to Year 12, and we strive to foster this engagement.
+The Arts, including Music and Drama, is an integral part of Frederick Irwin Anglican School that includes a holistic approach to teaching.
+The Arts a learning area in which students are engaged from Kindergarten to Year 12, and we strive to foster this engagement.